-TuiNa Chinese Massage is a fundamental part of Traditional Chinese Medicine (TCM).
+TuiNa Massage is a fundamental part of Traditional Chinese Medicine (TCM).
 Its name is composed of two words: “Tui” means “pushing”, and “Na” means “grasping”.
-Together, they describe an ancient form of bodywork, which aims at adjusting the flow of energy to restore the body’s balance.
+Together, they describe an ancient form of bodywork, which aims at adjusting the flow of energy to restore the body's balance.

+Ancient wisdom, modern therapy.
 Among Asian bodyworks, Tui Na is the one that most closely resembles conventional Western massage.
 It uses similar techniques, such as gliding, kneading, percussion, friction, pulling, rotation, rocking, vibration, and shaking.
 Whereas a Swedish-style massage mainly aims to relax the body, the intent of a Tui Na massage is also therapeutic.
 Apart from relaxation, Tui Na focuses on specific health problems, especially chronic pain, soreness and numbness of limbs and joints.
 It is often used in conjunction with acupuncture, moxibustion, cupping and Chinese herbalism:

 Tui Na goes beyond simply working on muscles, bones and joints.
 It works with the energy of the body at a deeper level.
 By sensing the patient’s body with the hands, the practitioner is able to assess the distribution of the energy among the different parts of the body, and affect its flow.
 As with other styles of Asian bodywork, Tui Na is designed to prevent problems, not just correct them.
 Thanks to its non-invasive, effective, concise and therapeutic properties, Tui Na naturally restores the balance of energy of the body.
 This way, health is maintained.
 This is true not just for physical health, but for mental and emotional well-being as well.